 Requires working knowledge of Microbiology, and permission of Instructor.

 This course provides an overview of key topics in the field of occupational health and safety including physical agents and biological and chemical hazards.
-The measurement and control of various physical agents are covered, including noise, radiation and extreme environments.
-The course provides an in-depth understanding of indoor air quality problems that may result in health risks as well as prevention and remediation options.
-Students will understand the health risks from blood borne pathogens, as well as the regulations and methods of prevention.
-They will also gain knowledge of hazard communication regulations, material safety data sheets and how to research chemical hazards.
+The measurement and control of various physical agents are covered, including noise, ionizing and non-ionizing radiation, heat stress and extreme environments.
+Students will understand the health risks from biological hazards and blood borne pathogens, as well as the regulations and methods of prevention.
+They will also gain knowledge of hazard communication regulations, material safety data sheet and how to research chemical hazards.

 Provides broad exposure to the concepts and practices of healthcare finance and healthcare financial management.
 Teaches a practical understanding of basic healthcare financial issues, financial reporting and analysis, and provider payment structures.
 The course enables students to read, analyze and use healthcare financial information in today's healthcare environment.